-B) A firm producing CFLs installs new machinery.
-The per-day production of CFLs increases.
+B) A firm producing compact fluorescent light bulbs installs new machinery.
+Their per-day production of light bulbs increases.

-C) A soccer player scores 4 goals when he wears red socks.
+C) A soccer player scores four goals when he wears red socks.
 He concludes that the red socks helped him score the goals.